ryantd42/NY-Legislative-Git/2023/S2601B-2023/bill.md

   January 23, 2023
   ___________

- Introduced  by Sen. HOYLMAN-SIGAL -- read twice and ordered printed, and when printed to be committed to the Committee on Banks --  recommitted to  the Committee on Banks in accordance with Senate Rule 6, sec.
-8 -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted to said committee
+ Introduced  by  Sens.
+HOYLMAN-SIGAL,  JACKSON -- read twice and ordered printed, and when printed to be committed to the Committee on Banks -- recommitted to the Committee on Banks in accordance with  Senate  Rule 6,  sec.
+8 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee -- reported  favorably  from said committee, ordered to first and second report, ordered to a third reading,  passed  by  Senate  and delivered to the Assembly, recalled, vote reconsidered, restored to  third  reading,  amended  and  ordered reprinted, retaining its place in the order of third reading

  AN  ACT  to  amend  the banking law, in relation to prohibiting fees for benefit banking services